Future student support

 The SMP is a four-week summer program that provides promising students with the opportunity to explore university education and professional careers, obtain hands-on experience through experiments, lectures and special projects, earn a GLN40 – Navigating the Workplace credit towards completion of their high school diploma, and gain valuable mentoring from a variety of professionals.

-Aboriginal Youth Summer Program (Faculty of Law)
+Indigenous Youth Summer Program (Faculty of Law)

 Faculty of Arts & Science Programs for High School Students